+Vegan diets have caught a lot of attention recently.
+But is switching to a vegan diet a really healthy choice we can make?
 Vegan diets have lower saturated fat and cholesterol levels, as well as greater nutritional fiber.
-As a result, vegans are thinner, have lower blood pressure, and have lower serum cholesterol, all of which minimize their risk of heart disease.
-However, excluding all animal products from one’s diet raises the danger of nutritional inadequacies.
+As a result, vegans have lower blood pressure and serum cholesterol, all of which minimize their risk of heart diseases.
+However, excluding all animal products from one’s diet can raise the risks of nutritional inadequacies.

 Vitamins B-12 and D, calcium, and long-chain n-3 (omega-3) fatty acids are important micronutrients for vegans.
 Therefore, vegans should take supplements if they don’t eat foods enriched with these nutrients regularly.
 In addition, because of the poor bioavailability of these minerals, the iron and zinc status of vegans may be of concern in some circumstances.

 Most people cannot even imagine a daily menu that does not include meat, not to mention giving up meat forever and seeing everyone around do the same.
 However, specialists warn that we need more fruits and vegetables to enjoy better health and reduce disease risks.
 They also warn that the consumption of meat, especially red meat varieties, increases mortality risks.
 Here are two recent and relevant studies on the subject.

 Meat Vs. Fruits And Vegetables – Representative Research

 - A study published in February 2017 in the International Journal of Epidemiology concluded that we need to consume ten portions (800g) of fruits and vegetables every day to reduce the risks of cardiovascular disease and cancer and prevent premature death.

 - Another study published in May 2017 concluded that consuming red meat increases death risks through nine different causes, most related to heme iron, nitrates, and nitrites.